-Meanwhile, western PA had substantially lower deep-layer shear and little upper-level forcing for ascent in the presence of an upstream ridge at 500-hPa indicated by the 1800 UTC RAP analysis.
+Meanwhile, western PA had lower deep-layer shear ~20 kt and little upper-level forcing for ascent in the presence of an upstream ridge at 500-hPa as indicated by the 1800 UTC RAP analysis.
 Instability was extreme around PIT, exceeding 3500 J kg−1 of model-derived SBCAPE.
 Similar to the 18 August 2009 case, DCAPE at PIT was anomalously high at 1200 UTC in excess of 1400 J kg−1, eclipsing the climatological maximum average value for the day.

 Triggering mechanisms for severe weather in the southern Great Lakes region were subtle around 1800 UTC.
 Residual cloud cover from early morning convection established an insolation gradient throughout the day, resulting in a thermal boundary in western PA within the complex terrain of the Appalachians.
 It is hypothesized upslope flow on the western side of the mountains, along with the forcing provided by the aforementioned thermal boundary initiated convection in southwest PA.
-The nascent storms benefitted from anomalously high DCAPE and, in the presence of 0–6-kmweak vertical wind shear, were able to produce severe wind due to large negative buoyancy of rain-cooled parcels.
+The nascent storms occur amidst anomalously high DCAPE ~1400 J kg−1 and, in the presence of 20 kt of RAP-analyzed 0–6-km vertical wind shear, were able to produce severe wind due to large negative buoyancy of rain-cooled parcels.
 Additionally, aircraft data indicates LCL heights around 827 hPa and a well-mixed boundary layer, suggesting evaporative cooling of saturated parcels may have enhanced downdraft velocities.

 The second round of convection in the southern Great Lakes region, initiating after 0000 UTC, benefits from continued extreme instability across western PA and eastern OH.
-The PIT sounding at 0000 UTC indicates 3203 J kg−1 SBCAPE coincident with an 8.8 K km−1 sfc–3-km lapse rate.
+The PIT sounding at 0000 UTC indicates 3203 J kg−1 SBCAPE coincident with an 8.8 K km−1 0–3-km lapse rate.
 Additionally, DCAPE rose to 1599 J kg−1 and persisted in the weakly sheared environment.
 Similar to the first round of convection at 1800 UTC, a low-level thermal boundary is evident in the surface observations in northeast OH.
 It is hypothesized this thermal boundary, the land-lake interface along the southern shore of Lake Erie, and the weak low-level warm air advection indicated by the veering wind profile in the 0000 UTC PIT sounding contribute to convective initiation in the absence of strong upper-level and/or frontal forcing.
 The incipient convection, in the presence of 24 kt 0–3-km shear, >3000 J kg−1 SBCAPE, and nearly 1600 J kg−1 DCAPE, grows upscale to a bowing line segment producing a swath of severe wind reports in OH and PA.